dan-weaver/alext/src/pages/issues/healthcare.md

-would result in 23 million Americans losing their healthcare coverage, raise premiums in Texas by 78%, endanger protections for people with preexisting conditions, and do away with mandatory coverage for maternity care and preventive health services—all while implementing an age tax that would penalize seniors.
+would result in 23 million Americans losing their healthcare coverage, raise premiums in Texas by 78%, endanger protections for people with preexisting conditions, and do away with mandatory coverage for maternity care and preventive health services&mdash;all while implementing an age tax that would penalize seniors.

-Republicans in Washington have co-opted the word “choice” to try to sneak a tax cut for the rich by the American people.
+Republicans in Washington have co-opted the word "choice" to try to sneak a tax cut for the rich by the American people.
 The Affordable Care Act provides coverage to millions more Americans, but improvements are needed to address root-cause challenges within the system.
 Alex will work tirelessly to address